 - Biologic product is a product extracted or synthesized from biologic sources

-We are so impressed with the results we’ve seen with the PRP procedure that I have started to offer it in my practice.
-We now offer a PRP facial series that, combined with supportive topical products like Retrinex and our exclusive FACTORFIVE serum, will help to diminish fine lines and stimulate the rejuvenation of your skin from the inside to add to overall skin integrity, thickness, hydration and tightness.
+Dr. Mahony has been impressed with the results she has seen with the PRP procedure and now offers a PRP facial series that, combined with supportive topical products like Altar® and our exclusive FACTORFIVE serum, will help to diminish fine lines and stimulate the rejuvenation of your skin from the inside to add to overall skin integrity, thickness, hydration and tightness.

-In addition, we offer PRP for two other exciting new areas: for hair regrowth in male and female pattern baldness and the “O” shot, which helps increase blood flow to the vaginal area to improve sex drive, increase orgasms, and combat painful intercourse.
+In addition, we offer PRP for many other exciting new areas.
+PRP stimulates hair regrowth in male and female pattern baldness.
+The “O” shot helps increase blood flow to the vaginal area to improve sex drive, increase orgasms, reduce stress incontinance and combat painful intercourse.

 PRP is also used for these regenerative medicine procedures: Vampire Breast Lift, P Shot, Vampire Facelift and the Vampire Wing Lift.